pori/pori.codes/website/README.md

   - imagePath: /leasecake.png
     title: Leasecake
     lead: I helped launch a commercial leasing management platform as part of Techstars Global Startup Weekend 2017. <a href="https://www.techstars.com/content/accelerators/techstars-global-startup-weekend-announcing-winner-global-showcase/">We won the whole planet!</a>
-    description: As is typical with startups, I wore a great deal of hats.
-Fortunately, I had the privilege of being able to lead the product side, talking to customers, testing interfaces, and building the real thing.
+    description: I built Leasecake in less than 72 hours on Vue.js and Laravel.
+The product you see now is the same one from that fateful weekend!
+It has since grown under my direction as a tech lead where I was responsible for specing requirements, recruiting and managing team members on our agile methodology, and setting up infrastructure on GCP.
     liveLink: https://leasecake.com
   - imagePath: /sensarie.png
     title: Sensarie
     lead: Pronounced similarly to "sensory," it is a startup dedicated to helping you find the perfect neighborhood in Orlando, Florida.
-    description: The team brought me on-board to help normalize their development processes and technical infrastructure.
-Aside from lending expertise, I built and refined their on-boarding experience.
+    description: The founding team hired me for consulting and development.
+I ported their existing Node.js codebase to GitHub, setup an architecture based on smaller, proprietary npm packages, and proceeded with implementing major features such on-boarding from hi-fi mockups.
     liveLink: https://sensarie.com
   - imagePath: /the-cleaning-studio.png
     title: The Cleaning Studio
     lead: On-demand home cleaning services in Brisbane, Australia.
-    description: I performed a user experience audit to determine what was already in place with their platform. along with evolving the visual language of the product, I used existing customer data to design their on-boarding experience.
+    description: I built their on-boarding experience in vanilla JavaScript and CSS, powered by a serverless backend hosted on AWS' Lambda and exposed via API Gateway.
+Additionally, I build their internal email notification infrastructure on SES.
     liveLink: https://thecleaningstudio.com.au
   - imagePath: /rapido.png
     title: Rapido
     lead: Rapido was a mobile app for requesting services such as plumbing, electric, and HVAC.
     description: As a part of <a href="https://www.starterstudio.org/programs/accelerators/">Starter Studio Accelerator 1.0</a>, I spent my time conducting user interviews, designing, building, and marketing.
 I had the pleasure of being featured on <a href="https://www.bizjournals.com/orlando/news/2015/07/29/plumbers-electricians-etc-may-get-more-customers.html" target="_blank">a few</a> <a href="http://www.orlandosentinel.com/business/technology/tech_check/os-rapido-launches-mobile-application-20150730-post.html" target="_blank">different</a> <a href="http://www.mynews13.com/fl/orlando/news/2015/8/3/rapido_app_orlando.html" target="_target">news outlets</a>.
+The iOS was an early adopter of the Swift programming language.
+The apis where powered by Express.js and PostgreSQL.
     liveLink: https://youtu.be/Ll6eDHCHSCw
     liveLinkLabel: Watch Pitch